-Another piece of evidence reported in 2014 was a note by Christian Michel to Peter Hullett, head of AgustaWestland India, that recommended targeting people [for bribes?] close to Sonia Gandhi, leader of the Congress Party, which led to considerable scandal in India.
-Another note from middleman Guido Hashcke lists what is suspected to be intended recipients of bribes: 6 million euros for “AF” (air force), 8.4 million for “BUR” (bureaucrats), 6 million for “POL” (politicians), and 3 million for “AP”, which some allege refers to Ahmed Patel, Sonia Gandhi’s political secretary, although this is not certain.
+Another piece of evidence reported in 2014 was a note by Christian Michel to Peter Hullett, head of AgustaWestland India, that recommended targeting people—although not necessarily as potential bribe recipients—close to Sonia Gandhi, leader of the Congress Party, which led to considerable scandal in India.
+Another note from middleman Guido Hashcke lists what is suspected to be intended recipients of bribes: 6 million euros for “AF” (air force), 8.4 million for “BUR” (bureaucrats), 6 million for “POL” (politicians), and 3 million for “AP”, which an expert for the Italian prosecutors alleged is a reference to Ahmed Patel, Sonia Gandhi’s political secretary.

 Guido Hascke’s diaries, which were seized by Italian police in 2012, discussed payments to a variety of people in India and formed part of the evidence.

 Meanwhile in India, the CBI issued a “First Information Report” in March 2013, containing corruption allegations against S.P.
 Tyagi and 12 others in India and Italy, including Orsi, Spagnolini, middlemen Hascke, Michel, and Gerosa, and Gautam Khaitam.
 Defence Minister A. K. Anthony confirmed in 2013 that bribes had been paid as part of the deal.